tuhuynh27/jiny/docs/src/guide/index.md

 ![](https://i.imgur.com/viYCs8l.png)

 ## What is Jiny framework?
-Jiny features a lightweight, expressive and unopinionated pure HTTP Server/Client including request parser, routing, middlewares, proxy-mode and more.
+Jiny features a lightweight, expressive and unopinionated web framework.
 If you need a quick start & simple way to write a JVM server, you would love this framework.
 Unlike other restrictive Java web frameworks, you can structure your application as you want.

 ## Why I build this framework?